Thatch palms growing on a dune at Flamingo Creek Bay beach in the Turks and Caicos

 Flamingo Creek Bay offers some of the finest beach snorkeling on Providenciales, with two beautiful reefs located near the coast.
 Under typical conditions, the ocean is calm near the reefs, as the coast is on the lee side of Providenciales.

-The northern reef, which is reminiscent of much of the shallow portions of the Caicos Barrier Reef, offers lush purple and yellow sea fan beds and gullies that teem with reef fish, including parrotfish, goatfish, yellowtail snapper, squirrelfish, blue tangs, and more.
+The northern reef, which is reminiscent of much of the shallow portions of the Caicos Barrier Reef, offers lush purple and yellow sea fan beds and gullies that teem with parrotfish, goatfish, yellowtail snapper, squirrelfish, blue tangs, and more.

-The southern reef off Flamingo Creek Bay is surprisingly different, although nearby.
-This reef is denser, with more complex hard coral growth, including elkhorn corals.
+The southern reef off Flamingo Creek Bay, while nearby, is surprisingly different.
+This reef is denser with more complex hard coral growth, including elkhorn corals.
 Sea sponges are also common, which is unusual for a shore reef.

 The interior bay at Flamingo Creek Bay also has perhaps the highest density of long-spined sea urchins of any location near Providenciales.

 Wiley Cut, which is a passage through the barrier reef, is found off the southern end of Flamingo Creek Bay.
-This passage is a route used by local dive and charter boats, and is also an exceptional snorkeling site.
-However, due to the distance offshore and potential vessel traffic, it is not advisable to swim out to Wiley Cut from the beach.
+This passage is a route used by local scuba diving and charter boats, and is also an exceptional snorkeling site.
+However, due to the distance offshore and potential vessel traffic, it's not advisable to swim out to Wiley Cut from the beach.

 Wetlands and Tidal Creek